christiancattaneo/newecom/vision.md

 # Vision: Honey for AI Shopping Research

-**One-liner:** A lightweight Chrome extension that silently captures your ChatGPT product research and automatically surfaces the best matching products when you land on a shopping site.
+**One-liner:** A lightweight Chrome extension that silently captures your ChatGPT product research and **automatically** surfaces the best matching products when you land on ANY shopping site.

 ---